Tackling a New and Emerging Threat in Commercial Laboratories: Monkeypox Virus

 Laboratory Involvement and Needs for Contamination Control in the Monkeypox Outbreak

 A new move from public health officials will now allow commercial labs to begin processing and confirming Monkeypox cases throughout the United States.
 Dealing with this sensitive and pathogenic virus requires extra preventative measures to be taken to ensure the safety of staff and requires the use of either BSL-2 or BSL-3 precautions depending on smallpox vaccination status.
-Monkeypox Decontamination, Vaccination, Vaccine, Smallpox The smallpox vaccine is approximately 85% effective in preventing the development of Mokeypox and can be given up to 4 days after a person is exposed to the virus to halt symptoms from developing (CDC 1).
+Monkeypox Decontamination, Vaccination, Vaccine, Smallpox The smallpox vaccine is approximately 85% effective in preventing the development of Monkeypox and can be given up to 4 days after a person is exposed to the virus to halt symptoms from developing (CDC 1).
 Augmenting existing containment processes by implementing gaseous high-level decontamination helps reduce the risk of exposure and prevent cross-contamination when handling samples of Monkeypox and from patients under investigation.
 Furthermore, samples may contaminate commonly used equipment, such as biological safety cabinets (BSCs), centrifuge rotors, incubators, microscopes, and cups.
 Therefore, comprehensive decontamination is imperative.

-• BSCs are crucial when working with many pathogens, including Monkeypox, because they allow the staff to safely handle the sample by providing a barrier between the sample and person.
+• BSCs are crucial when working with many pathogens, including Monkeypox, because they allow the staff to safely handle the sample by providing a barrier between the sample and the person.
 According to the CDC, Class II BSCs are used most often when handling the Monkeypox virus.
 Inactivating the virus sample is also completed inside of the BSC to prevent accidental exposures.

 • Centrifuges are another important piece of equipment that is used frequently when conducting Monkeypox virus testing.
 The laboratory personnel use sample cups or sealed rotors as a safety precaution when dealing with the virus.